Choosing a Medical Malpractice Lawyer

 The fact of the matter is, no attorney can guarantee you a “win” at trial or multi-million-dollar settlement.
 There are simply too many unknowns.
 Claimants should be wary of any lawyer who makes that kind of promise at the outset.

 An experienced lawyer can however offer careful assessment of the facts, outline the most likely to be effective legal strategy, and several reasonably possible outcomes.Fees/ Ability to Fund a Case

 There are many excellent lawyers who are employed by smaller law firms.
 However, claimants should be mindful that cost of some medical malpractice cases may exceed $200,000 or more - and that’s before trial.

-The good news is that many law firms – including The Law Offices of Jeffrey S. Glassman – offer their services on medical malpractice claims on a contingency fee basis.
+The good news is that many law firms – including Jeffrey Glassman Injury Lawyers – offer their services on medical malpractice claims on a contingency fee basis.
 That means you don’t pay anything unless you win.
 However, keep in mind that smaller firms may not be as capable of funding your case upfront.

 Before signing any formal agreement, make certain the agreed-upon fee structure is in writing.
 Read it carefully.
 Ask the attorney to explain anything you don’t understand.
 There shouldn’t be any surprises.